 |Publication status||Published - 2008|

 Vesk, P., MAC NALLY, R., THOMSON, J., & Horrocks, G. (2008).
 Revegetation and the Significance of Timelags in Provision of Habitat Resources for Birds.
 In C. Pettit, W. Cartwright, I. Bishop, K. Lowell, D. Pullar, & D. Duncan (Eds.), Landscape Analysis and Visualisation: Spatial Models for Natural Resource Management and Planning (pp. 183-209).
-Germany: Springer Verlag.
+Springer Verlag.